pikipupiba/FrontOfHouseProductions/memory-bank/progress.md

 14. **Redundant Dashboard Page**: ✅ RESOLVED: The generic dashboard page redundancy has been eliminated by replacing it with an auto-redirect to appropriate role-specific portals.
 The dashboard route now serves as a routing layer that directs users to their correct portal.

+15. **Multi-Integration Architecture**: ✅ DESIGNED: We've designed a comprehensive integration architecture with adapter pattern, caching strategy, and synchronization approach to handle multiple third-party integrations with different authentication methods (OAuth, API keys) and data formats.
+This provides a standardized approach for all external service integrations.

 ## Next Milestones

 1. ✅ **Project Setup Complete**: Repository initialized, base Next.js application running, Supabase connected